 Dogs don't have the ability to tell us how they feel.
-However, anyone who has ever had a dog knows that canine body language is very expressive.
+However, anyone who has ever had a furry friend knows that canine body language is very expressive.
 Dogs will instinctively not show us that there is something wrong in the early stages of an illness.
-Because you know your dog, you may be able to pick up on some subtle changes in his personality and actions.
+Because you know your dog, you may be able to pick up on some subtle changes in their personality and actions.
 These subtle changes usually indicate that something is wrong.
 The key to helping your dog recover quickly is noticing that there is a problem as soon as possible.
-Here are five warning signs that your dog may be ill and in need of veterinary attention.
+Here are 11 warning signs that your dog may be ill and in need of veterinary attention.

 Changes in Personality

 When dogs are in pain or don't feel well, they tend to display behavioral changes, such as decreased activity or lethargy.
 Some sick dogs that are normally social may start to withdraw.
 A kind and energetic pet may begin to show snippiness or aggression.
 Notice if your dog growls when you get close to a particular area of the body that may be the source of discomfort.
 Not all sick dogs will display negative behavior when they are ill.
 Some dogs may become clingy or show signs of increased neediness.
 Some just display changes in their routine, which is typical for dogs with canine cognitive dysfunction.